Cattekwaad/IRTF-HRPC/draft-glossary.md

 Political Rights {{ICCPR}}, specifically, but not limited to the right to freedom of expression and the right to freedom of assembly.

-Comunications between people working on human rights and engineers working on Internet protocols can be improved with a shared vocabulary.
+Communications between people working on human rights and engineers working on Internet protocols can be improved with a shared vocabulary.

 This document aims to provide a shared vocabulary to facilitate